hkjeldsberg/kafka-docs/_sources/procon.md

 What happens in the broker?

 - If `NONE` (Acks 0) sends it, we have no info what happened in the broker.
 Lowest latency.
-- If `LEADER` (Acks 1) sends the data, and waits for acknowlegement from broker.
+- If `LEADER` (Acks 1) sends the data, and waits for acknowledgement from broker.
 Does not wait for replication.
 - If`ALL` (Acks -1) means the leader and all its replicas have sent data.
 Safest but produces more latency.

-Three processes can happen: "At most once" (may lose data), "At least once" (everythig goes through, may be doubled), and "Exactly once" (one to one).
+Three processes can happen: "At most once" (may lose data), "At least once" (everything goes through, may be doubled), and "Exactly once" (one to one).

 - **At least once** (Default): Does not result in data loss, processes one or more times, and may result in duplicates